 DU is the oldest and largest independent university in the Rocky Mountain Region and is committed to building and sustaining a culturally diverse faculty, staff, and student body.
 The MCE is located in Katherine A. Ruffatto Hall, a 65,000 square foot complex built in 2010 providing a flexible, innovative, and multidisciplinary learning environment.
 The facility allows for ongoing dialogue with community, national, and global partners as we enter a transformational era in education.

 The successful candidate will play a strong role in teaching and service during the academic year.
-As an RMS faculty member, the Visiting Assistant Professor of Practice will undertake specific responsibilities including teaching graduate courses (such as Correlation and Regression, Analysis of Variance, Multivariate Statistics, and Structural Equation Modeling), participating in academic and dissertation advising, and take on service responsibility to the program, department and college in MCE.
+As an RMS faculty member, the Visiting Assistant Professor of Practice will undertake specific responsibilities including teaching graduate courses (such as Correlation and Regression, Analysis of Variance, Multivariate Statistics, and Structural Equation Modeling), participating in academic and dissertation advising, and taking on service responsibility to the program, department, and college in MCE.
 The ideal candidate demonstrates experience and versatility in inclusive pedagogy.
 We are especially interested in qualified candidates who can contribute to diversity, equity and inclusion through their teaching, research, and service.
+The appointment will commence on September 1, 2022.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.